Lammas Summer Gathering

 About Your Host

-Esther Hall is a Creative Community Facilitator, End of Life Companion and Founder of This Mortal Life, where we create spaces that explore how awareness of mortality can deepen our experience of living and belonging.
-I’m on a journey of learning to live more aligned with the natural rhythms of nature, and welcome anyone who’d like to join me.
-You can read more about me here (scroll down).
+Esther Hall is a Creative Community Facilitator, Advance Planning Advocate and Educator and Founder of This Mortal Life, where we create spaces that explore how awareness of mortality can deepen our experience of living and belonging.
+We’re on a journey of learning to live more aligned with the natural rhythms of nature, and welcome anyone who’d like to join us in this purpose.
+You can read more about Esther here (scroll down).

 Join Us

-Please RSVP if you plan to attend, we will then send you an email the week of the event for up to date details on the weather and plans for the day.
+💰 Free to attend for members, £5 for non-members - Register by 28th July here.
+Please RSVP if you plan to attend by the deadline provided above, we will then send you an email the week of the event for up to date details on the weather and plans for the day.

 Follow along on Instagram or Facebook to stay connected - @thismortallife.uk